License your pet

 Even indoor-only cats or pets confined to fenced yards get loose and their licenses help assure you can be reunited with them.
 Licenses are inexpensive identification and are for your pet's protection and safety.
 License revenue also makes it possible to reunite lost pets with their families and for adoption services for homeless pets.

 - Your pet gets a free ride home the first time it is found.
-County staff will attempt to deliver your pet home to you immediately, skipping a trip to the animal shelter.
+Our staff will attempt to deliver your pet home to you immediately, skipping a trip to the animal shelter.

 - Your pet gets a longer care period.
 When found, your licensed pet will be safely cared for at the Pet Adoption Center for a longer time.

 - You and your pet get the Vacation Pet Alert.
-When you leave home on vacation, call 206-296-2712 to register where your pet will be while you are on vacation, who will be taking care of your pet and where to reach you.
+When you leave home on vacation, call 206-296-2712 or email us at email@example.com to register where your pet will be while you are on vacation, who will be taking care of your pet and where to reach you.
 We will call the correct number if your pet gets loose during your vacation.